 “The smell of her hair, the taste of her mouth, the feeling of her skin seemed to have got inside him, or into the air all around him.
 She had become a physical necessity.”

 These lines occur in the fourth chapter of the second section.
 Here Winston is again thinking about his girlfriend, Julia, with whom he has met earlier.
 Although in the past sexual relationship was declared a routine matter for breeding more members of the Party, it is still a passionate act for him.
 He thinks about Julia and feels her presence.
 Then it suddenly dawns upon him that Julia has removed all his repression from the past and that he craves to be with her.

 “For the first time, he perceived that if you want to keep a secret, you must also hide it from yourself.”

-These words are thoughts of Winston Smith.
-He is very much overwhelmed by his rebellious thoughts, and seem, to be on the verge of spilling the beans or making it visible.
+These words are the thoughts of Winston Smith.
+He is very much overwhelmed by his rebellious thoughts, and seems, to be on the verge of spilling the beans or making it visible.
 He is very much aware of ‘Thought Police’ and the consequence of his thoughts.
 It has occurred to him for the first time that if you are working as a spy, you must hoodwink yourself, too.
 This line is significant in the novel and shows how a change of thoughts sometimes causes delusion.